Steve Casula

-Steve Casula (born September 7, 1987) is an American college football coach and former player.
-He is the co-offensive coordinator and tight ends coach for the University of Michigan.
+Steven Casula (born September 7, 1987) is an American college football coach, currently an offensive analyst for the Texas Longhorns.
+He was previously the co-offensive coordinator and tight ends coach for the University of Michigan in 2025.
 Casula was rehired by Michigan in 2024, previously coaching for the Wolverines as an offensive analyst from 2019 to 2021.
 He departed to become the offensive coordinator for UMass in 2022 and 2023.

 Coaching career

 Student coach

 During Casula's undergraduate studies, he began his coaching career.
 He spent 2006 as an assistant coach at Delcastle Technical High School in New Castle County, Delaware.
 In 2007, Casula helped the newly reinstated program at Kennett High School in Kennett Square, Pennsylvania.
 During his junior and senior years, he worked as a student assistant coach under K. C. Keeler at Delaware.
 He worked primarily with the offensive line.

 Western Michigan

 In 2010, Casula joined Bill Cubit’s staff at Western Michigan as a graduate assistant.
 He worked with the offensive line for two seasons as a graduate assistant, before being promoted to tight ends and fullbacks coach for the 2012 season.
 He also served as the walk-on coordinator and academic coordinator.
 In Casula's lone season coaching the tight ends, the position improved from 17 receptions the previous year, to 46 receptions in 2012, despite five different players starting at the position.